 - and more…

 The benefits of investing in rental property in your IRA are numerous.
 However, as any investor knows, real estate purchases are not without risk.
 As with any investing decision, seek knowledge in the assets you choose.
 As with any retirement plan, IRS rules must be followed.
 Due diligence is necessary to ensure the investment is viable with the potential to produce rental income. more you know, the better your chances of growing the wealth you desire.

-Contact Midland IRA for information about investing in real estate and the tax-saving advantages you can enjoy with a self-directed retirement plan.
+Contact Midland for information about investing in real estate and the tax-saving advantages you can enjoy with a self-directed retirement plan.